 Will Prince Harry take paternity leave?

 “The baby is being born at a time of great flux,” Nicholl says.
-This could be one reason for the Prince to get back to work soon after the royal baby’s birth, as he’ll likely want to oversee the hiring of their new team.
+This could be one reason for the Prince to get back to work soon, as he’ll likely want to oversee the hiring of their new team.
 Preparing for their new court will also ensure that “they’ve got the support and the infrastructure in place so they can do what every other working parent does, which is juggle home and work life,” Nicholl says.

-But another factor may be at play.
-Prince Harry may not want to take much time away from his duties after all.
+But Prince Harry may not want to take much time away from his duties after all.
 “He’s very committed to his charities and his patronages.
 He’s a very busy working royal,” Nicholl says.
 “What he won’t want to do is let his organizations and charities down.”

-Nicholl says Meghan Markle likely won’t take too much time away from her work, either.
+Meghan Markle will likely not want to take too much time away from her work, either.
 The queen recently made her Vice President of the Queen’s Commonwealth Trust and she’s been busy with other engagements and charities since she joined the royal family.
 “From everything we’ve seen of Meghan, this is a woman with a remarkable work ethic,” Nicholl says.

 Like “normal parents,” Prince Harry and Meghan Markle will want as much time at home with their new baby as possible, Nicholl says.
 Prince William and Kate Middleton make every effort to be regular parents to their children — Prince William even includes dropping the children at school in his diary, or schedule of engagements, according to Nicholl, and Harry and Meghan will definitely want the same thing.